vjovanov/scala.concurrent-sip/2011-11-18-scala-concurrent.md

 ## Termination

 # Tasks, Futures, and Promises

 ## Architecture

+`Task`s, `Future`s, and `Promise`s are separate.
+In concrete implementations, they may be the same classes, but this is not shown in the public API, and their exact types are hidden by the `makeTask` and `makePromise` factory methods.

+The reasoning behind this is as follows; `Task`s are used internally by different frameworks, and therefore they have no need for monadic operations like those found in `Future`s.
+It must also be possible to separate `Task`-creation from scheduling.

+Since, the "owner" of a `Promise` has produced the value to be placed within a `Future`, thus it should not be necessary to call the `Future` monadic operations to access that same value.
+This also avoids programmer errors, such as calling `get` on a `Promise`, which may cause a deadlock.

 ## Cancellation
 ## Exceptions
 ## Draft Proposal of the Future Trait